UWSocialComputing/Swapify-code/README.md

 ```
 5. If the steps are done correctly, you should see this pop up:
 ![alt text](showterminal.png)
 6. Lastly, type in `localhost:5000` in your browser to run the frontend webpages.
+So, if you were to visit the profile page,
+you would type in localhost:5000/profile.
+## Authors
+This project was created in CSE 481 Social Computing Capstone at the University of Washington.
+Our team name is Swapify, and
+our member consists of Andy Thai, Nancy Jimenez-Garcia, Nora Medina and Gai Wai Wong.